plotly/plotly.github.io/_posts/style_layout/2016-08-12-range-slider-in-plotly-2.md

 ---
 layout: tutorial-single_layout
-title: How to Add a Range Slider in Chart Studio
+title: How to Add a Range Slider
-subtitle: Learn to add a range slider and timescale buttons to a time-series chart using the Chart Studio data visualization tool.
+subtitle: Learn to add a range slider and timescale buttons to a time-series chart using Plotly's Chart Studio.
 permalink: /range-slider/
+redirect_from: /make-a-time-series-graph/
 imageurl: ../static/images/styling-and-customizing-graphs/timescalethumb.png
 state: active
 tags: layout